fugu-chop/gophercises-2-urlshortener/README.md

 # Exercise #2: URL Shortener

 ### Exercise details
-The goal of this exercise is to create an http.Handler that will look at the path of any incoming web request and determine if it should redirect the user to a new page, much like URL shortener would.
+The goal of this exercise is to create an `http.Handler` that will look at the path of any incoming web request and determine if it should redirect the user to a new page, much like URL shortener would.

 For instance, if we have a redirect setup for `/dogs` to https://www.somesite.com/a-story-about-dogs we would look for any incoming web requests with the path `/dogs` and redirect them.

 To complete this exercises you will need to implement the stubbed out methods in `handler.go`.
 There are a good bit of comments explaining what each method should do, and there is also a `main.go` source file that uses the package to help you test your code and get an idea of what your program should be doing.

-I suggest first commenting out all of the code in `main/main.go` related to the `YAMLHandler` function and focusing on implementing the `MapHandler` function first.
+I suggest first commenting out all of the code in `main.go` related to the `YAMLHandler` function and focusing on implementing the `MapHandler` function first.

 Once you have that working, focus on parsing the YAML using the `gopkg.in/yaml.v2` package. *Note: You will need to `go get` this package if you don't have it already.*